NightMirror21/WhitelistByTime/README.md

 ## Features
 - Full customization
 - Memorizing players by nickname case-sensitive
-- Storing data in SQLite
+- Storing data in SQLite or MySQL
 - Executing the /whitelist command both in the console and in the game
 - Convenience of specifying the time and checking how much is left